davidgsd/AllScan/README.md

 If you do not yet have a node or might like to upgrade your node, see the following Guide by AllScan's author NR9V:
 [How To - Build a High-Quality Full-Duplex AllStar Node for Under $150](https://allscan.info/docs/diy-node.php)

 AllScan nodes provide extensive features and excellent audio quality at a lower price than any other node on the market.
-They are easy to build by anyone with basic computer & electronics skills, and I also provide kits and fully assembled & tested nodes at reasonable prices
+They are easy to build by anyone with basic computer & electronics skills.
+I also provide kits and fully assembled & tested nodes at reasonable prices.

 # Configuration Files and Parameters
 Most nodes already have a number of Cfg files and to simplify the install process AllScan will try to use these rather than require redundant files/data to be created/entered.
 These files are as follows: